Insights

 Before you commit to anything, run through this.

-1. Calculate your current cost per ticket.
-Take your total support team cost of salaries, benefits, tooling and divide by monthly tickets resolved.
-That's your baseline.
+Calculate your current cost per ticket.
+Take your total support team cost (salaries, benefits, tooling) and divide by monthly tickets resolved.
+That is your baseline.
 Any AI tool needs to move that number meaningfully to justify its price.

-2. Model the overage scenario.
+Model the overage scenario.
 Take the vendor's pricing and multiply it against 3x your current support volume.
-If that number makes the tool unaffordable, the pricing model doesn't work for you at scale.
+If that number makes the tool unaffordable, the model does not work for you at scale.
+For tiered plans, check exactly what an overage costs and whether moving up a tier is a step or a cliff.

-4. Factor in setup and maintenance time.
+Factor in setup and maintenance time.
 A tool that requires a dedicated implementation project has a real cost.
-A tool that's live in a day doesn't.
+A tool that is live in a day does not.
 That delta belongs in your evaluation.

-6. Check what happens to pricing as you grow.
+Check what happens to pricing as you grow.
 Some tools are cheap at low volume and expensive at scale.
 Others are the reverse.
-Know which curve you're on before you sign.
+Know which curve you are on before you sign.

-If you're still working out whether your team is ready for this step, this article on the signs your support team needs an AI agent is a useful place to start.
+If you are still working out whether your team is ready for this step, the signs your support team needs an AI Agent is a useful place to start.

 What Fair Pricing Looks Like in 2026